intmus/inttheory19-20/_17-mode-mixture/a2-tx-intromodemix.md

 - I, ii6, V7, **VI**, IV6, vii%7, I

+-You can also borrow iio6, vmin7, i (this one is the most jarring and "worst")

+Remember! vi and iii chords have altered roots when borrowed from minor.
+For example, bVI and bIII.
+Without the notation of the flats, you may unintentionally claim that these are major chords built on diatonic roots.
+Ab major and A major are different, so you must label them as bVI and VI respectively (although VI wouldn't function and would likely be V/ii).

+If you want to alter the root, place a flat or sharp **in front of** the roman numeral.
+For example, C: ii%6/5 is D%7/F, bii%6/5 is Db%7/Fb and #ii%6/5 is D#%7/F#

+Upper and lowercase roman numerals showcase the quality of third you have in the chord

+Fifths are assumed perfect, but we have + for augmented and o for diminished.

+C: #IV+M4/3 = Cx, E#, F#, A#

 ## Mode Mixture
 Mode mixture makes almost any chord viable.
 Mode mixture allows you to share chords from different modes when you're in one of the modes.